30 Things You Shouldn't Do When the Weather Gets Colder

 Many of those special fall-themed coffee drinks are packed with added sugar, calorie-laden cream and chemical flavorings.
 Avoid them.
 "A pumpkin-spice latte or apple-spice concoction can have more sugar than a large candy bar, not to mention additives you wouldn't find in something you make at home," says Moreno.

-The Remedy Rx: Make your own healthy at-home coffee drinks and harness the anti-inflammatory power of spices.
+The Rx: Make your own healthy at-home coffee drinks and harness the anti-inflammatory power of spices.
 "Use pumpkin pie spice, apple pie spice, turmeric and black pepper, any steamed organic milk or unsweetened nut milk, and a touch of honey," says Moreno.
 "If you have a milk frother, that's ideal, but a blender also works to achieve the same store-bought creaminess."

 Fall Into All-You-Can-Eat "Holiday Mode"